+WAC 480-62-235 Flaggers.

-- WAC 480-62-235 Flaggers.
-(1) The rules in this section apply whenever a railroad company engages in the maintenance, repair, or construction of a grade crossing or grade separated crossing; however, they do not apply when flaggers are provided only because of a crossing signal malfunction or only because of inspections or repairs to a crossing signal system.
-The latter circumstances are covered by 49 CFR, Part 234.
-In addition, 49 CFR Part 234.5 recommends that railroad companies follow the requirements of Part VI of the Federal Highway Administration's Manual on Uniform Traffic Control Devices (MUTCD) to the extent possible.
-The commission further recommends that railroads also abide by the following rules to the extent possible in situations covered by 49 CFR Part 234. - (2) Except as otherwise required in this section, traffic control devices, signs, barricades, and signaling methods must be set up and used by individuals trained in and familiar with the provisions of and according to the guidelines in the Manual on Uniform Traffic Control Devices, Part VI. - (3) Flaggers are to be used only when other reasonable means of control will not adequately control traffic in work zones.
-It may be reasonable in some cases to close the road on which the crossing is located, but only if agreed to by the public authority responsible for the roadway. - (4) Standards for high-visibility safety apparel. - (a) While flagging during daylight hours, a flagger must, at a minimum, wear: - A high-visibility safety garment designed according to Class 2 specifications in ANSI/ISEA 107-1999, American National Standards for High-Visibility Safety Apparel, specifically, a garment containing at least seven hundred seventy-five square inches of background material and two hundred one square inches of retroreflective material; and - A high-visibility hard hat. - (b) While flagging at night, a flagger must, at a minimum, wear: - A high-visibility safety garment designed according to Class 2 specifications in ANSI/ISEA 107-1999 over white coveralls, or other coveralls or trousers designed according to ANSI/ISEA 107-1999 standards; and - A high-visibility hard hat that is marked with at least twelve square inches of reflectorized material providing three hundred sixty degrees of visibility. - (c) While flagging during inclement weather, yellow rain gear, white rain gear, or rain gear designed according to ANSI/ISEA 107-1999 may be substituted for white coveralls. - (5) Railroad companies must develop and use a method to ensure that whenever there is any potential hazard associated with motor vehicles, construction equipment, or on-track equipment, that flaggers have adequate warning of objects approaching from behind the flagger.
+- (1) The rules in this section apply whenever a railroad company engages in the maintenance, repair, or construction of a grade crossing or grade separated crossing; however, they do not apply when flaggers are provided only because of a crossing signal malfunction or only because of inspections or repairs to a crossing signal system.
+The latter circumstances are covered by 49 C.F.R., Part 234.
+In addition, 49 C.F.R.
+Part 234.5 recommends that railroad companies follow the requirements of Part VI of the Federal Highway Administration's Manual on Uniform Traffic Control Devices (MUTCD) to the extent possible.
+The commission further recommends that railroads also abide by the following rules to the extent possible in situations covered by 49 C.F.R.
+Part 234. - (2) Except as otherwise required in this section, traffic control devices, signs, barricades, and signaling methods must be set up in accordance with the provisions of the Manual on Uniform Traffic Control Devices (MUTCD).
+The commission adopts, by reference, specific portions of the MUTCD, as follows: - (a) Chapter 8A.08, Temporary Traffic Control Zones; - (b) Chapter 6A, General; - (c) Chapter 6B, Fundamental Principles; (d) Chapter 6D, Pedestrian and Worker Safety; - (d) Chapter 6D, Pedestrian and Worker Safety; - (e) Chapter 6E, Flagger Control; - (f) Chapter 6G.18, Work in the Vicinity of a Grade Crossing. - (3) Flaggers are to be used only when other reasonable means of control will not adequately control traffic in work zones.
+It may be reasonable in some cases to close the road on which the crossing is located, but only if agreed to by the public authority responsible for the roadway. - (4) Standards for high-visibility safety apparel. - (a) While flagging during daylight hours, a flagger must, at a minimum, wear: - A high-visibility safety garment designed according to Class 2 specifications in ANSI/ISEA 207-2006, American National Standard for High-Visibility Public Safety Vests, specifically, a garment containing at least seven hundred seventy-five square inches of background material and two hundred one square inches of retroreflective material; and - A high-visibility hard hat. - (b) While flagging at night, a flagger must, at a minimum, wear: - A high-visibility safety garment designed according to Class 2 specifications in ANSI/ISEA 207-2006 over white coveralls, or other coveralls or trousers designed according to ANSI/ISEA 207-2006 standards; and

+- A high-visibility hard hat that is marked with at least twelve square inches of reflectorized material providing three hundred sixty degrees of visibility. - (c) While flagging during inclement weather, yellow rain gear, white rain gear, or rain gear designed according to ANSI/ISEA 207-2006 may be substituted for white coveralls. - (5) Railroad companies must develop and use a method to ensure that whenever there is any potential hazard associated with motor vehicles, construction equipment, or on-track equipment, that flaggers have adequate warning of objects approaching from behind the flagger.